 - Second-degree felony for assaulting a family member by choking them

-- First-degree felony is aggravated assault against a domestic partner or other protected status individuals.
+- First-degree felony for aggravated assault against a domestic partner or other protected status individuals

-- Aggravated assault applies if the injuries were severe or a weapon was used in the commission of the assault.
+- Aggravated assault if the injuries were severe, or a weapon was used in the commission of the assault

-The arraignment is your first court hearing after you are charged.
-You will then enter a plea of guilty or not guilty.
-At this point, your attorney or the prosecution may ask for a continuance in order to further investigate your case.
+The arraignment is your first court hearing after receiving charges, where you will enter a plea of guilty or not guilty.
+At this point, your attorney or the prosecution may ask for a continuance to further investigate your case.
 If you and your attorney decide to request a plea deal for reduced charges, and the decision remains unclear, your case will proceed to a trial.

 - Up to $500 for a Class C misdemeanor

 - Up to 180 days in jail and a fine of up to $2,000 for a Class B misdemeanor